anantprakash17/rhombichess/README.md

 ## Testing

 ### Backend
-To run the tests for the backend (`/src/server`), run the following command:
+To run the tests for the backend (`/src/server`), run the following commands:
 ```bash
 cd src/server
 python3 -m pytest tests
 ```
+> You need to be in the server directory to run the tests as the tests are relative to the server directory.

 For stress tests, run the following command:
 ```bash